dmfay/massive-js/README.md

 });
 ```

-`modify` adds and updates fields in an existing document (or any JSON/JSONB column) _without_ replacing the entire body.
-Fields not defined in the `changes` object are not modified.
+`modify` adds and updates fields in an existing document or documents (via id or criteria object) _without_ replacing the entire body.
+Fields not defined in the `changes` object are not modified. `modify` may be used with any JSON or JSONB column, not just with document tables, but there are some behavioral differences; for more information, see the full documentation.

 ```javascript
 db.reports.modify(1, {